-- Any injury such as bruising, bite marks, burns or fractures where the explanation is inconsistent with the injury. - Injuries in unexpected places that are not typical of childhood injuries. - High frequency of injuries. - Parents seem unconcerned or fail to seek adequate medical treatment.
+- Any injury such as bruising, bite marks, burns or fractures where the explanation is inconsistent with the injury. - Injuries in unexpected places that are not typical of childhood injuries. - High frequency of injuries. - Parents or carers fabricating the symptoms or deliberately inducing illness in a child